Overview of The Kentucky Derby

 - 1954 - The prize pool went over $100,000.

 - 1970 - The first female jockey to ride in the Kentucky Derby was Diana Crump.

 - 1973 - The current record time was set by Secretariat.

 - 2004 - Jockeys in the Kentucky Derby wore advertising for the first time.

 - 2005 - Fifth place received a share of the prize pool; previously only the top four got paid.

 There are a number of traditions associated with the Kentucky Derby.
 Most notable is the blanket of roses awarded to the winner of the race each year by the Governor of Kentucky, along with the trophy.
 This is why the Kentucky Derby is often referred to as "The Run for The Roses."
 Another is the long- standing tradition of the University of Louisville Marching Band playing My Old Kentucky Home as the horses are paraded before the start of the race.

 As with most major horse races, betting on the Kentucky Derby is incredibly popular.
 You can bet on it at most online betting sites.
-Nearer the time of the 2017 Kentucky Derby, we'll provide a short betting preview of the race right here, so please bookmark this page and come back.
+Nearer the time of the 2018 Kentucky Derby, we'll provide a short betting preview of the race, so please bookmark us and come back.

 The last 10 winners of the Kentucky Derby are as follows: